-This statistic shows the number of active subscriptions for the MMORPG World of Warcraft online game from the first quarter of 2005 to the third quarter of 2015.
-In the last quarter of 2012, World of Warcraft had a subscriber base of 9.6 million.
+This statistic shows the number of active World of Warcraft (WoW) subscriptions from the first quarter of 2005 to the third quarter of 2015.
+In the last quarter of 2012, the MMORPG World of Warcraft had a subscriber base of 9.6 million.

 World of Warcraft reached the peak of its popularity in the second half of 2010, when Activision Blizzard’s estimates put the global number of WoW subscribers at 12 million.
 Before that, the number had been climbing steadily from 1.5 million in the first quarter of 2005, exceeding five million in the fourth quarter of 2006 and 10 million in the fourth quarter of 2007.
 In 2011, the figures started falling and by the first quarter of 2014, they decreased to the 2006 level.